taion809/.z.taion809.github.io-archived/source/_posts/2013-08-20-jenkins-ci-deployment-with-bitbucket.markdown

 categories:
 ---

 I recently had someone ask me how to get started with Jenkins-CI, git, and ssh.
 My team is using it now for a CI-git deployment scheme but I was not the one to install or configure it.
-I didn’t really want to let down my friend with an “I don’t know, google it” answer so I spun up a new EC2 instance on Amazon AWS, installed Jenkins, pushed a new private repo to bitbucket, pulled and deployed that push on my Jenkins test server.
+I didn't really want to let down my friend with an "I don't know, google it" answer so I spun up a new EC2 instance on Amazon AWS, installed Jenkins, pushed a new private repo to bitbucket, pulled and deployed that push on my Jenkins test server.

 Setting up a t1.micro EC2 instance in Amazon AWS is simple enough so we can skip that.